djabsjunior/backend-coding-challenge/README.md

 ## HTTP Status Code

-- The client application will receive an HTTP 400 - Bad request response with the message `Bad Request: Invalid parameters. 'q' must be a string, 'longitude' and 'latitude' values must be numbers.`
+- The client application will receive an HTTP 400 - Bad request response with the message `Bad Request: Invalid parameters. 'q' must be a string, 'longitude' and 'latitude' values must be numbers.` when the querystrings parameters have bad formats.

-- The client application will receive an HTTP 200 - Ok when the request was fulfilled .
+- The client application will receive an HTTP 200 - Ok when the request was fulfilled

 **Near match**